 Bruno was just one of the more visible martyrs and victims of church persecution.
-Anonymous are the tens of thousands, if not millions, of women put to death as "witches."
+Anonymous are the thousands of women put to death as "witches."
 Known to us are such martyrs as Vanini, a monk burned as an atheist in 1619; Servetus, a Spanish physician executed under Calvin's orders in 1553 for rejecting the trinity; Scottish student Thomas Aikenhead, hanged in 1697 for saying Christ was merely human; and those persecuted in the New World.
 Roger Williams and Anne Hutchinson were banished for advocating religious tolerance.
-Quaker Mary Dyer was executed for heresy in Boston.
-A statue to Bruno was erected at the site of his execution, Campo dei Fiori near the Vatican, on June 9, 1889, by "Freethinkers of the World."
-On that date, Algernon Swinburne dedicated a poem to Bruno.
-D. 1600.
+Quaker Mary Dyer was hanged in Boston in 1660 for heresy.

 Compiled by Annie Laurie Gaylor

 © Freedom From Religion Foundation.
 All rights reserved.